otrv4/otrv4/architecture-decisions/008-interactive-dake.md

 compromised and when an outside party tries to collude one participant in order to reveal that a particular person is talking with them.

+We choose to implement both interactive and non-interactive DAKEs.
+This document discusses the first.

 ### Decision

 We chose to use the DAKEZ protocol from the paper "Improved Techniques for